From Lab to Factory: What Physical AI Systems Actually Need

 • Production: Variable lighting (skylights, shift changes, seasonal variation), Cluttered backgrounds (other equipment, materials, people), Temperature swings (HVAC cycles, door openings, seasonal), Continuous activity from other operations.

-Object and Task Variability
+How Do Object and Task Variability Impact AI Systems?

 • Lab: Standardized object sets, Controlled object presentation, Consistent task parameters, Known object properties.